CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport-getparamprops-method.md

 ## <a name="parameters"></a>Paramètres
  `tk`
- [in] Jeton ParamDef qui représente le paramètre pour retourner les métadonnées.
+ [in] A ParamDef token that represents the parameter to return metadata for.

  `pmd`
- [out] Pointeur vers un jeton MethodDef représentant la méthode qui prend le paramètre.
+ [out] A pointer to a MethodDef token representing the method that takes the parameter.

  `pulSequence`
- [out] La position ordinale du paramètre dans la liste d’arguments de méthode.
+ [out] The ordinal position of the parameter in the method argument list.

  `szName`
- [out] Une mémoire tampon pour contenir le nom du paramètre.
+ [out] A buffer to hold the name of the parameter.

  `cchName`
- [in] La taille demandée en caractères larges de `szName`.
+ [in] The requested size in wide characters of `szName`.

  `pchName`
- [out] La taille retournée en caractères larges de `szName`.
+ [out] The returned size in wide characters of `szName`.

  `pdwAttr`
- [out] Pointeur vers les indicateurs d’attribut associé au paramètre.
-Il s’agit d’un masque de bits de `CorParamAttr` valeurs.
+ [out] A pointer to any attribute flags associated with the parameter.
+This is a bitmask of `CorParamAttr` values.

  `pdwCPlusTypeFlag`
- [out] Un pointeur vers un indicateur spécifiant que le paramètre est un <xref:System.ValueType>.
+ [out] A pointer to a flag specifying that the parameter is a <xref:System.ValueType>.

  `ppValue`
- [out] Pointeur vers une chaîne constante retournée par le paramètre.
+ [out] A pointer to a constant string returned by the parameter.

  `pcchValue`
- [out] La taille de `ppValue` en caractères larges, ou zéro si `ppValue` ne contient pas de chaîne.
+ [out] The size of `ppValue` in wide characters, or zero if `ppValue` does not hold a string.

 ## <a name="remarks"></a>Notes

-Les valeurs de séquence dans `pulSequence` commencent par 1 pour les paramètres.
-Une valeur de retour a un numéro de séquence 0.
+The sequence values in `pulSequence` begin with 1 for parameters.
+A return value has a sequence number of 0.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Inclus en tant que ressource dans MsCorEE.dll
+ **Library:** Included as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]